Azure/spring-apps-deploy/README.md

-# GitHub Action for deploying to Azure Spring Cloud
+# GitHub Action for deploying to Azure Spring Apps

 GitHub Actions support an automated software development lifecycle workflow.
-With GitHub Actions for Azure Spring Cloud you can create workflows in your repository to manage your deployment of Azure Spring Cloud conveniently.
+With GitHub Actions for Azure Spring Apps you can create workflows in your repository to manage your deployment of Azure Spring Apps conveniently.

 ## Prerequisites
 ### Set up GitHub repository and authenticate